-To carry out our investigation, we acquired data from various sources including the World Bank Global Financial Development (GFD), World Bank World Development Indicators (WDI) and DataStream.
-From the GFD database, we extracted two different measures of financial depth which provided information on the amount of credit available to the private sector.
-Our first financial depth measure, (FD1), is the domestic credit to private sector relative to GDP (GFDD.DI.14).
+To pursue our study, we acquired data from various sources including the World Bank Global Financial Development Database (GFDD), World Bank World Development Indicators (WDI) and DataStream.
+From the GFDD, we extracted two different measures of financial depth which provided information on the amount of credit available to the private sector.
+Our first financial depth measure, FD1, is the ratio of domestic credit to private sector relative to GDP (GFDD.DI.14).
 This variable gauges the financial resources provided to the private sector through loans, purchases of non-equity securities, and trade credit and other accounts receivable that establish a claim for repayment.
-Our second financial depth measure, (FD2), which we used for robustness purposes, is the private credit to the real sector by deposit money banks and other financial institutions to GDP (GFDD.DI.12).
+Our second financial depth measure, FD2, which we used for robustness purposes, is the ratio of private credit to the real sector by deposit money banks and other financial institutions to GDP (GFDD.DI.12).5

-To examine the efficiency of banks, we extracted banks' return of equity (GFDD.EI.06) and non-interest income to total income (GFDD.EI.03) from the GFD database.
-To examine the stability of financial institutions, we examined the ratio of liquid assets to total deposits and short-term funding (GFDD.SI.06) and non-performing loans (GFDD.SI.02) from the GFD database.
-Furthermore, we use gross domestic product (NY.GDP.MKTP.CD), consumer price index (GFDD.OE.02), bank concentration (GFDD.OI.01), international debt securities as a percentage of GDP (GFDD.OI.15) from the same database.
+To examine the efficiency of banks, we extracted banks' return of equity (GFDD.EI.06) and non-interest income to total income (GFDD.EI.03) from the GFDD.
+To examine the stability of financial institutions, we obtained the ratio of liquid assets to total deposits and short-term funding (GFDD.SI.06) and non-performing loans (GFDD.SI.02) from the GFDD.
+Furthermore, we use gross domestic product (NY.GDP.MKTP.CD), the consumer price index (GFDD.OE.02), bank concentration (GFDD.OI.01), and international debt securities as a percentage of GDP (GFDD.OI.15) from the same database.
 We also acquired total exports and total imports from WDI.
-The monthly consumer price index (CPI), from 1996 to 2015, is downloaded from Datastream.
-The rest of the data span the period between 1996 and 2015 except for non-performing loans which span 1998-2015.
+The monthly consumer price index (CPI) from 1996 to 2015 is downloaded from Datastream.
+The rest of the data span the period between 1996 and 2015, except for non-performing loans which become available in 1998.